QubesOS/qubes-doc/customization/dispvm-customization.md

 2. Change the VM's settings and/or applications, as desired.
 Note that currently Qubes supports exactly one DispVM template, so any changes you make here will affect all DispVMs.
 Some examples of changes you may want to make include:
     -   Changing Firefox's default startup settings and homepage.
     -   Changing Nautilus' default file preview settings.
     -   Changing the DispVM's default NetVM.
 For example, you may wish to set the NetVM to "none."
-Then, whenever you start a new DispVM, you can choose your desired ProxyVM manually (by changing the newly-started DispVM's settings).
-This is useful if you sometimes wish to use a DispVM with a TorVM, for example.
+Then, whenever you start a new DispVM, you can choose your desired ProxyVM manually (by changing the newly-started DipsVM's settings).
+This is useful if you sometimes wish to use a DispVM with a Whonix Gateway, for example.
 It is also useful if you sometimes wish to open untrusted files in a network-disconnected DispVM.

 3. Create an empty `/home/user/.qubes-dispvm-customized` file in the VM (not in dom0):